 - Suffered through a lengthy budget planning process, which kept finance from being able to collaborate with operations and sales on business planning.

-Kindred at Home began its due diligence in 2012, and evaluated a number of solutions, including Workday Adaptive Planning and Oracle.
+Kindred at Home began its due diligence in 2012, and evaluated a number of solutions, including Workday Adaptive Planning and a different software provider.
 One of its acquisitions had been using Workday Adaptive Planning, and the success of that implementation helped drive the decision.
 The company ultimately selected Workday Adaptive Planning for a number of reasons including:

 - Kindred at Home found that Workday Adaptive Planning had been proven in one division already, and had provided the usability and flexibility it was looking for.